oerc-music/nin-remixer-public/notes/20181127-maintaining-sofa-state-as-dmo.md

 (MELD interactions with sequence: more common to "blus" between grid "columns" than between "rows".)

-(GK: think about alternative grid designs in LDP - esp. grid as single resource)
+(GK: think about alternative grid designs in LDP - esp. grid-like thing - a _quilt_? - as single resource.)